akritypriya/React-Note-App/README.md

 Runs the app in the development mode. [npm run dev] Access the app:
-Open your browser and go to http://localhost:5173/to start using the app.
+Open your browser and go to http://localhost:5173/  to start using the app.

 Overview:
 Pocket Notes is a web-based note-taking application where users can create, view, and organize their notes with a simple and user-friendly interface.